 Out of this data we will treat first 40 days as training data and last 20 days as the test data, wherein we will check how close the predictions made by the regression algorithm are to the actual numbers.

-You can download the working excel sheet from here
+You can download the working excel sheet by clicking on the "Download" button below.

 The scatterplot shows the data.
 Using the same excel function we have drawn this regression line which has a coefficient of determination(R2) of 0.85.
 This means Canara Bank and Bank Nifty are 85% correlated.